Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - audit completeness;

-- upper bound on
+- upper bound of

 silent_p0(this is the share of "silent" critical incidents closed without escalation).

 In validation.md, make this distinction explicit.
 MTTR<=5m can be a goal.
-But manual_review_rate>=15%, silent_p0<=5%, and audit_trace_coverage==100% should remain admission conditions.
+And manual_review_rate>=15%, silent_p0<=5%, and audit_trace_coverage==100% should remain admission conditions.

 Bad: